Alsager railway station

-Alsager railway station serves the town of Alsager in Cheshire, England.
-It stands next to a level crossing and is approximately 600 yards from the town centre.
-The station is 6+1/2 mi east of on the Crewe–Derby line which is also a Community rail line known as the North Staffordshire line.
+Alsager railway station serves the town of Alsager, in Cheshire, England.
+It stands next to a level crossing and is approximately 600 yd from the town centre.
+The station is 6+1/2 mi east of on the Crewe–Derby line, which is also a community rail line known as the North Staffordshire line.
 The station is owned by Network Rail and managed by East Midlands Railway.

-The station is unstaffed.
-The full range of tickets for travel can be purchased from the guard on the train at no extra cost, or from the ticket machine located on Platform 2.

 History

-It was opened by the North Staffordshire Railway company on 9 October 1848; later becoming part of the London, Midland and Scottish Railway during the Grouping of 1923.
-The line then passed on to the London Midland Region of British Railways on nationalisation in 1948.
+The station was opened by the North Staffordshire Railway company on 9 October 1848; it later became part of the London, Midland and Scottish Railway during the Grouping of 1923.
+The line then passed on to the London Midland Region of British Railways upon nationalisation in 1948.

 When sectorisation was introduced in the 1980s, the station was served by Regional Railways until the privatisation of British Rail.

-The line through Alsager was electrified in 2003, so that it could be used as a diversionary route between Kidsgrove and Crewe during West Coast Main Line improvement work.
+The line through Alsager was electrified in 2003, so that it could be used as a diversionary route between and Crewe during West Coast Main Line engineering works.

+Facilities

+The station is unstaffed; the full range of tickets for travel can be purchased from the guard on the train at no extra cost or from the ticket machine on platform 2.
+There is a car park with 14 spaces.

 Services

-Services at Alsager are operated by East Midlands Railway using Class 170 DMUs and by London Northwestern Railway using Class 350 EMUs.
+Services at Alsager are operated by East Midlands Railway using diesel multiple units and by London Northwestern Railway using electric multiple units.

-The typical off-peak service in trains per hour is as follows:
+The typical off-peak service in trains per hour (tph) is as follows: